frankheat/offsecnotes/content/windows/windows-privesc.md

 ```

 {{< hint style=warning >}}
-**Warning**: You should **never fully trust the output of a tool**, as it can sometimes be incorrect—even on simple tasks like detecting the target machine’s operating system.
+**Warning**: You should **never fully trust the output of a tool**, as it can sometimes be incorrect even on simple tasks like detecting the target machine’s operating system.
 {{< /hint >}}